Temidayo32/My_Portfolio/docs/howto/search_django.md

 ## Prerequisites & Installations

 This guide is not for complete beginners to the Django framework.
-This guide assume you are comfortable with building a django project/app from scratch; that you are familiar with the django documentation; and that you have moved beyond the django official documentation tutorial to start trying out other parts of the django machinery on your own.
+This guide assumes you are comfortable with building a django project/app from scratch; that you are familiar with the django documentation; and that you have moved beyond the django official documentation tutorial to start trying out other parts of the django machinery on your own.

 The following prerequisites are also required: